-- Submit a final Progress Report Form to the IRB when a study is being closed. - As applicable, ensure the submission of study results on www.ClinicalTrials.gov consistent with regulatory requirements as noted above. - Follow record retention requirements such that at the closure of the trial, the Investigators and Sponsors retain the records and reports required for the longest of the following intervals: 1) at least 3 years as required by the NIH Manual Chapter 1743-3000 Records Retention; 2) two years after a marketing application is approved for the drug or, 3) if an application is not approved for the drug, records must be maintained for 2 years after shipment and delivery of the drug for investigational use is discontinued and FDA has been notified - If new information or findings related to subject safety or welfare are identified after a study has closed, provide the IRB with a report of the new information/findings.
+- Submit a final Progress Report Form to the IRB when a study is being closed. - As applicable, ensure the submission of study results on www.ClinicalTrials.gov consistent with regulatory requirements as noted above. - If new information or findings related to subject safety or welfare are identified after a study has closed, provide the IRB with a report of the new information/findings.